Jaymon/chef-cookbooks/letsencrypt/README.md

 },
 ```

-A more complete example with more stuff fleshed out:
+A more complete example with more stuff fleshed out options:

 ```ruby
 attrs["letsencrypt"] = {